azerfer/PESBUK-BERHASIL/README.md

 # Socio Crypto Project

 Welcome to Socio Crypto Project
-The idea is simple, we are making Social media based on cryptocurrency as tip/donate/transaction.
+The idea is simple, we are making Social media website base on cryptocurrency as tip/donate/transaction.

 Back end: Laravel 5.7